larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 MAY create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.
 All actions taken by the moderator team SHALL be reported to the IESG, as well as to those against whom those actions are directed.
-All bans longer than fourteen (14) days SHALL be reported to the forum in which the person was banned, and in the case of a ban that spans more than one forum, to the community in a manner decided by the IESG.
+To address inappropriate contributions in a timely manner, only bans longer than fourteen (14) days SHALL be reported to the forum in which the person was banned, and in the case of a ban that spans more than one forum, to the community in a manner decided by the IESG.